 Menya Ultra ***

 Chef-owner Takashi Endo won the national ramen competition in Tokyo four years in a row.
 That’s how icons are made.
 A certified master.
-And right now, because of COVID-19, he’s actually in his two San Diego locations micromanaging the quality of the broth and noodles.
+He has several successful restaurants in Japan and he opened his first US restaurant in San Diego back in 2017.

 Santouka